NN54945/learngit/readme.txt

 this is branch dev first.

-creating a new branch is quick AND simple.
+creating a new branch is quick & simple.